Pusnow/pusnow/content/_index.md

 ## Invited Talks

 <!-- pusnow talk start -->
-- KIISE KCC'24: Efficient Memory Disaggregation Systems Using Unikernel
+* KIISE KCC 2024: Efficient Memory Disaggregation Systems Using Unikernel
-- KIISE KCC'24: DiLOS: Do Not Trade Compatibility for Performance in Memory Disaggregation
+* KIISE KCC 2024: DiLOS: Do Not Trade Compatibility for Performance in Memory Disaggregation
-- Samsung GTS'23: DiLOS: Do Not Trade Compatibility for Performance in Memory Disaggregation
+* Samsung GTS 2023: DiLOS: Do Not Trade Compatibility for Performance in Memory Disaggregation
-- EuroDW'23: Designing a Latency-Optimized Scheduler for Memory Disaggregation
+* EuroDW 2023: Designing a Latency-Optimized Scheduler for Memory Disaggregation
 <!-- pusnow talk end -->

 ---